RMDLO/axbycz_calibration/README.md

   ├── data/
   │    └─ Contains the input data, including the transformation matrices for the robot arms.
   └── results/
-       └─ Stores the output text files containing the results of the calibration process.
+       └─ Stores the output text files containing the results of the calibration process and plots.
 ```

 ## Getting Started